mehmettirpan/Csharp-snake-game/README.md

+# C# snake game
-This repositories is a computer science student's homework
+* This repositories is a computer science student's homework